KSheeds1/Gym-Rat-Dictionaries/README.md

 * Search results (if necessary)
 * Individual category pages

 This will be extremely helpful as the database expands and will help users navigate the site more easily.
-Each of the following areas will only display 8 definitions per page so as not to overwhelm the user and allow them to process the information at a reasonable pace.
+Each of the following areas will only display 8 definitions per page, so as not to overwhelm the user and allow them to process the information at a reasonable pace.

 ![Pagination](static/images/README/pagination.png)